vespr-wallet/ledger-cardano-plus/CONTRIBUTING.md

-# Contributing to ledger-algorand
+# Contributing to ledger-cardano

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to ledger-algorand.
+The following is a set of guidelines for contributing to ledger-cardano.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.